 Champion Australian Sires Rory’s Jester and Fastnet Rock, along with G1 producing sires Sepoy, St. Petersburg, Kenfair and Umatilla have all achieved success in the Danehill Stakes, and with Rich Enuff’s victory over Wandjina and Brazen Beau, both who have stakes performing first crop runners, everything looks extremely bright for those who have supported Rich Enuff.

-This ability coupled with his stunning physical attributes and excellent fertility, is a proven formula to produce outstanding progeny, that have now gone on to perform in the sale ring, with his first crop yearlings selling up to $300,000 at this year’s Magic Millions on the Gold Coast.
+This ability coupled with his stunning physical attributes and excellent fertility, is a proven formula to produce outstanding progeny, that have now gone on to perform in the sale ring, with his first crop yearlings selling up to $300,000 at the 2019 Magic Millions on the Gold Coast.

-Covering over 350 mares in his first three seasons at stud, firstly at Glenlogan Park in Queensland, followed by the last two seasons at Woodside Park Stud, many breeders are continuing to send their mares back to Rich Enuff based on foals from his first and second seasons – the best vote of confidence for a stallion!
+Covering over 475 mares in his first four seasons at stud, firstly at Glenlogan Park in Queensland, followed by the last three seasons at Woodside Park Stud, many breeders are continuing to send their mares back to Rich Enuff based on foals from his first, second and third seasons – the best vote of confidence for a stallion!
 In 2019 he covered his biggest book to date.

 With continuing solid interest from breeders, Rich Enuff is ready for another busy season ahead.
-Stunning, fast and precocious, Rich Enuff will stand in 2019 at a highly competitive fee of $12,100 (inc. GST) in 2019.
+Stunning, fast and precocious, Rich Enuff will stand in 2020 at a highly competitive fee.

 Rich Enuff has a pedigree that reflects all that is great about Australian sprinters.
 His bloodlines include some of Australia’s most influential stallions of the past 30 years, including Vain, Snippets, Marscay, Last Tycoon and Bletchingly.